demccormack/piplayer/README.md

 ├── .env.production     # Environment variables for production
 ├── post-receive        # Hook for production deployments
 |
-└── run.sh              # Bash script to create and run the containers, with media and source
+└── build_and_run.sh    # Bash script to create and run the containers
-                        # code mounted as read-only volumes.
 ```